mohdarya/MinimalLauncher/README.md

     - the right square in that page adds the application to your home page
     - the left squere adds the application to the restricted section

+# Known Issues
+-  notifications of a restricted application send the user to the home page when the user has non restricted applications open
 # Images
 Home Page
 </br>